CzternastyHembre/IT1901-ITP/docs/Release 2/README.md

 The UI is made with JavaFX, FXML, css and images.
 Those are divided into different folders.
 The FXML controllers are in **[UI/src/main/java/ui](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui/src/main/java/ui)**.
 FXML, css and images are in **[UI/src/main/java/resources](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui/src/main/resources)** where they are further divided into new folders.
 The FXML files are in **[UI/src/main/java/resources/ui](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui/src/main/resources/ui)**, the css is in **[UI/src/main/java/resources/css](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui/src/main/resources/css)** and the images are in **[UI/src/main/java/resources/images](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui/src/main/resources/images)**.

 ### Storage
+The storage module all the classes and files for saving(writing and reading file).
+The change from the previous release is that in this release the application uses json to save and read from file.